metaperl/zeek-autopost/README.md

 zeek-autopost
 =============

+[Zeekler](http://princepawn.zeekler.com) is a penny auction website.
+Affiliates of this penny auction are required to post a classifieds ad somewhere on the internet each day and record the URL of their post in their back-office.

+This free source code addresses both of these requirements.
-Free source code to (1) automatically post an advertisement encouraging people to take some sample bids in a penny auction ad.
-(2) automatically record the URL of the advertisement in the advertisers back-office so that she receives reward points for posting her ad.
+* It automatically posts an advertisement encouraging people to take some sample bids in a penny auction ad.
+* It automatically records the URL of the advertisement in the advertisers back-office so that she receives reward points for posting her ad.

 # Usage